 It basically means not sending anything to the landfill.
 There are tons of benefits to living a zero waste lifestyle, like saving money, eating healthier, reducing chemicals and becoming more self-sufficient.
-But the main reason I chose to live a low waste lifestyle is for the environment.
+But the main reason I choose to live a low-waste lifestyle is for the environment.
 I believe zero waste is a critical (and often overlooked) piece in a multi-pronged solution to climate change.
-People often feel powerless in the battle to slow global warming, but reducing waste is a simple way individuals can make a big difference.
+People often feel powerless to slow global warming, but reducing waste is a simple way individuals can make a big difference.
 And while we don’t live in a zero waste world (yet), we can work toward achieving zero waste at home by following the 5Rs in this order: Refuse, Reduce, Reuse, Recycle and Rot (i.e., compost).

 When you follow the 5Rs, you’re still going to produce some waste (it’s unavoidable within our current system).
 But it is possible to shrink our trash considerably, so much so that it fits in a tiny trash can!